-Georgia Court Appointed Special Advocates develops and supports court-sanctioned, community-based affiliate programs that provide trained and supervised volunteers to advocate for the best interests of abused or neglected children involved in juvenile court dependency proceedings.
-Our vision is for each child to have a safe and permanent home.
+MISSION: Georgia Court Appointed Special Advocates develops and supports court-sanctioned, community-based affiliate programs to provide trained and supervised volunteers.
+These programs advocate for the best interests of abused or neglected children involved in juvenile court dependency proceedings.
+Georgia CASA›s vision is for each child to have a safe and permanent home.

 Georgia CASA has lead roles in supporting and advancing the collective work of the CASA network in Georgia.
 Quality assurance, continuous improvement, and management support are key roles for the state office.
 Georgia CASA has led the way in terms of network engagement, affiliation, and support services.
 By investing resources to make data reporting more accessible, CASA leadership (state and affiliate staff and board members) will have the ability to make more informed decisions specific to resource allocation, service improvements, and operational effectiveness.

 The ability to more efficiently and effectively convert and apply data will help Georgia CASA learn and adapt to current trends, overcome barriers, and invest in practices that produce and support high quality child advocacy.
-For the internal team, the time invested in understanding the different ways to use and apply the various tools, creating templates and tools to generate multi-level, customized reports for individual affiliates, as well as others, will minimize current efforts to create/recreate individualized reports for each specific request.
-Lastly, the ease and accessibility to convert data for their funders, supporters, and the general public will provide additional opportunities to engage and increase support for our overall efforts.
+For the internal team, the time invested in understanding the different ways to use and apply the various tools and creating templates and tools to generate multi-level, customized reports for individual affiliates will minimize current efforts to create/recreate individualized reports for each specific request.
+The ease and accessibility of converting data for their funders, supporters, and the general public will provide additional opportunities to engage and increase support for their overall efforts.